 CHARLES RUGGIERO (b.
 June 19, 1947; Bridgeport, CT) holds degrees from the New England Conservatory and Michigan State University (Ph.D. in composition, 1979).
 His principal composition teachers were H. Owen Reed and Jere Hutcheson.
-Ruggiero has been a university instructor since 1971, teaching in four disciplines: composition, music theory, jazz studies, and percussion.
-Currently, Ruggiero is professor of music at Michigan State University (MSU), where he has taught composition and music theory since 1973.
+In 2017 Ruggiero retired from Michigan State (MSU), where he had taught in three disciplines, composition, music theory, and jazz studies.
+Ruggiero's 44 years as a member of the MSU faculty began in 1973.
+Prior to his association with MSU, Ruggiero held several teaching positions in Rhode Island and Connecticut, including Instrutor of Percussion at the University of Bridgeport (CT).

 Ruggiero's compositions have been performed in Asia, Europe, South America, and throughout North America.
 As a composer, Ruggiero has received numerous grants and commissions, including a 1987-88 National Endowment for the Arts Consortium Commissioning Grant, ASCAP (American Society of Composers, Authors and Publishers) Special Awards and ASCAPLU$ awards every year since 1987, and several MSU All-University Research Grants.